 3.4.
-Major Cluster Merger
+Major cluster merger

-The presence of sharp surface brightness discontinuities, combined with the observed pressure ratios across the edges, indicates that the inner discontinuity is a cold front (Vikhlinin et al. 2001; Markevitch & Vikhlinin 2007).
-However, the drop in temperature by a factor of 1.77 ± 0.73 at 3' and the drop in density by a factor of 3.55 ± 0.76 imply a drop in gas pressure by a factor of 6.3 ± 2.9 , which in turn indicates that the outer discontinuity is a shock front.
-The temperature patterns, as well as the observed cold front and shock fronts in the cluster, are characteristic of mergers between two sub-clusters of roughly equal mass.
+The presence of sharp surface brightness discontinuities, combined with the observed pressure ratios across the edges, indicates that the inner discontinuity is a cold front (Vikhlinin, Markevitch & Murray 2001; Markevitch & Vikhlinin 2007).
+However, the drop in temperature by a factor of 1.77 ± 0.73 at 3' and the drop in density by a factor of 3.55 ± 0.76 imply a factor of 6.3 ± 2.9 drop in gas pressure, which in turn indicates that the outer discontinuity is a shock front.
+The temperature patterns, as well as the observed cold front and shock fronts in the cluster, are characteristic of mergers between two roughly equal mass sub-clusters.
 Thus, the galaxy cluster associated with 3C 438 is likely undergoing a major merger.
-Moreover, the bulk motion
+Moreover, the bulk motion of the gas in the cluster, having a Mach number of $M = 2.3 \pm 0.5$, signifies a supersonic velocity within the intracluster medium.
+Along with the cone-like shape of the outer discontinuity (see Figure 2), which has similarities to the features of the Bullet cluster, this high velocity suggests that the outer front is a bow shock.